 In managing its long-term financial requirements, the Group's policy is that not more than 25% of long-term borrowings should mature in any twelve-month period.
-4.78% and 8.32% of the Group's debt will mature in less than one year as of December 31, 2023 and 2022 respectively.
+7.31% and 4.78% of the Group's debt will mature in less than one year as of December 31, 2024 and 2023, respectively.
 For its short-term funding, the Group's policy is to ensure that there are sufficient working capital inflows to match repayments of short-term debt.

-The financial assets that will be principally used to settle the financial liabilities presented in the following table are from cash and cash equivalents amounting to ₱54.54 billion and ₱64.76 billion as of December 31, 2023 and 2022, respectively, and trade and other receivables amounting to ₱34.25 billion and ₱35.34 billion as of December 31, 2023 and 2022, respectively.
+The financial assets that will be principally used to settle the financial liabilities presented in the following table are from cash and cash equivalents amounting to ₱56.76 billion and ₱54.54 billion as of December 31, 2024 and 2023, respectively, and trade and other receivables amounting to ₱36.59 billion and ₱34.25 billion as of December 31, 2024 and 2023, respectively.
 Cash and cash equivalents can be withdrawn anytime while trade and other receivables are expected to be collected/realized within one year.

-The following tables summarize the maturity profile of the Group's financial liabilities as of December 31, 2023 and 2022 based on contractual undiscounted payments:
+The following tables summarize the maturity profile of the Group's financial liabilities as of December 31, 2024 and 2023 based on contractual undiscounted payments including future interest: